 There is no exact cure to Acanthosis nigricans but reducing weight may improve skin appearance.
 Using smart skincare tips like some creams may help the spot to look better.

 Vitiligo, skin disorder affects your skin color and is more common in people with type 1 diabetes.
 It is a condition in which the skin cells that make melanin or brown pigmentation are damaged.
 This eventually leads to uneven, blotchy, discolored patches occurring on the hands, stomach or chest.
 They can also show up on the face around the mouth, nose, and eyes.
 The actual cause of vitiligo is yet to uncover.
-But experts consider it is an autoimmune issues like type 1 diabetes.
+But experts consider it is an autoimmune issue like type 1 diabetes.
 Some research findings have found links between the two conditions.

 Smart skincare tips such as using topical steroid creams, ultraviolet light therapy or micro-pigmentation (tattooing) are some of the treatment options.
 It is also essential to apply sunscreen with minimum 30 SPF or higher to prevent sunburn on your discolored skin as it has no natural sun protection.

 Diabetic Dermopathy is a common skin condition due to the changes in the skin’s small blood vessels.
 The patches of diabetic Dermopathy may be round or oval that appears like light brown, scaly patches on the thin skin of shins.
 Usually, these patches are mistaken as age spots.
-This skin issue is not harmful but sometime may open up, itches or burns.
+This skin issue is not harmful but sometime may open up itches or burns.
 It is seen on the front of both legs but not affected to the same extent.
-It is harmless skin condition and hence does not require medicine treatment.
+It is a harmless skin condition and hence does not require medicine treatment.
 Some smart skincare tips can help improve skin condition.

 Smart Diabetic Skin Care Tips For Common Skin Issues